Berea-CS-Courses/capstone-project-schweinsbergs/Deliverables/D4_Midterm_Documentation.md

 * Removed and reworked the prioritization section.
 It's much more detailed and has a better understanding of what I'm doing.

+### D3

+__Feedback__ :

+"Your recipe entity could include a 'black-listed' boolean as a property along with its list of ingredients, etc."

+"The data flow diagram could use some distinction to what types of data are being transferred from process to process."

+"I would put a little more work into the flowchart to create more of an understanding the full concept of your app."

+* Updated the data flow chart to try to make it a little more comprehensive and understandable.

+* Made a note about the boolean for disliked ingredients.

 # Reflection

 How confident do you feel about your project now that you have created a working proof of concept?